-- The death of a child or staff member whilst in attendance at the service will result in the same procedures as for "serious injury" (see Accidents Policy) - The following agencies must be contacted: - An ambulance service. - o The police. - o The Department of Community Services (if a child is involved). - The Management Committee. - The centre will notify the parent/guardian/sponsoring organization/manager/next of kin that a serious incident has happened and advise them to contact the relevant medical agency. - This information should be provided in an extremely sensitive manner. - It is not the role of the centre to inform the parent/guardian/next of kin that their child has - A detailed report should be given as soon as possible. - In the event of death occurring out of center hours, a clear emergency procedure should be maintained for the other children at the centre. - If a child is the deceased, the Co-ordinator should make contact with the child's school to liaise with them regarding the school's response to the event. - The Co-ordinator should make contact with the Department of Community Services to seek advice on an appropriate response from the service.
-DET and DOCS should both be able to give recommendations on counseling services available. - In general, procedures would involve liaison with a number of other agencies. - In liaison with the school or other staff, all parents of the other children should be contacted and advised of the death of the child or staff member and provided with the option to collect their child from the centre and advise them, or allow staff to advise children whilst in attendance at the centre. - It is recommended that children's families are not advised until staff have formulated a plan of action and are in a position to answer all queries and put counselors in place, i.e. 24 hours - if the centre is closing to attend the funeral all families and schools need to be advised in writing beforehand. - The responsible staff member should sit with children and calmly explain in simple terms that the person has died and the reason why they died.
+- The death of a child or staff member whilst in attendance at the service will result in the same procedures as for "serious injury" (see Accidents Policy) - The following agencies must be contacted: - o An ambulance service. - o The police. - The Department of Community Services (if a child is involved). - o The Management Committee. - The centre will notify the parent/guardian/sponsoring organization/manager/next of kin that a serious incident has happened and advise them to contact the relevant medical agency. - This information should be provided in an extremely sensitive manner. - It is not the role of the centre to inform the parent/guardian/next of kin that their child has died. - A detailed report should be given as soon as possible. - In the event of death occurring out of centre hours, a clear emergency procedure should be maintained for the other children at the centre. - If a child is the deceased, the Co-Ordinator should make contact with the child's school to liaise with them regarding the school's response to the event. - The Co-Ordinator should make contact with the Department of Community Services to seek advice on an appropriate response from the service.
+DET and DOCS should both be able to give recommendations on counseling services available. - In general, procedures would involve liaison with a number of other agencies. - In liaison with the school or other staff, all parents of the other children should be contacted and advised of the death of the child or staff member and provided with the option to collect their child from the centre and advise them, or allow staff to advise children whilst in attendance at the centre. - It is recommended that children's families are not advised until staff have formulated a plan of action and are in a position to answer all queries and put counselors in place, i.e., 24 hours if the centre is closing to attend the funeral all families and schools need to be advised in writing beforehand.